Red Chillies Entertainment: RC.VFX

+RC.COLOR

+In 2015, Red Chillies Entertainment started a color grading studio known as redChillies.color.
+It is a color grading division that provides color grading and end-to-end post-production services for feature films, series, and news media.
+The movies on which red chillies.color has worked on have won many accolades for its cinematography.

 Television

-An extended five episodes miniseries version of Aśoka aired on Star Plus from 28 May 2002 to 25 June 2002.
+An extended five-episode miniseries version of Aśoka aired on Star Plus from 28 May 2002 to 25 June 2002.

 A TV production arm Red Chillies Idiot Box was launched in 2009.
 The unit produced 10 shows, 2 Television films and 1 Theatrical film Men Will Be Men before it was shut down in 2012.

-In 2017 it was announced that Red Chillies Entertainment will produce an eight-episode series for Netflix based on the novel The Bard of Blood by Bilal Siddiqi starring Emraan Hashmi, Vineet Kumar Singh, Kirti Kulhari, Sobhita Dhulipala and Jaideep Ahlawat.
+In 2017 it was announced that Red Chillies Entertainment will produce Bard of Blood, an eight-episode series for Netflix based on the novel The Bard of Blood by Bilal Siddiqi.
+The series premiered on 27 September 2019.

+A horror mini-series Betaal premiered on 24 May 2020 on Netflix.